-This mainboard accommodates three 184-pin 2.5V unbuffered Double Data Rate (DDR) SDRAM memory modules.
+This mainboard accommodates two 184-pin 2.5V unbuffered Double Data Rate (DDR) SDRAM memory modules.
+The memory chips must be standard SDRAM (Synchronous Dynamic Random Access Memory).
+The memory bus can run up to 133 MHz.

 When you installed DDR266 memory modules, the memory bus can run up to 133 MHz.
 If you have DDR200, this can only run up to 100 MHz.